bjon1/bjon1/README.md

 - 🔭 I'm exploring the world of computers
 - 🌱 I'm studying computer engineering at university, interested in both software and hardware
 - ⚡ I'm currently a software engineer for L3Harris Technologies
-- 😄 ...and I'm working on video game (coming soon!)
 - 👯 Let's collaborate together to make an amazing project
 - 📫 Reach me at bcjon3@gmail.com, or connect with me on LinkedIn https://www.linkedin.com/in/ben-jon/